Norman Moss: Quotes

 "I suppose a man develops the capacity to get to the point fairly quickly and I'm lucky to be blessed with a good memory.
 If I read anything, I've got it."

 Later life

-He was awarded the OBE for his services in 1954 and retired to Oakura, New Plymouth where he died in 1974.
+He was awarded the OBE for his services in 1954 and retired to Ōakura, New Plymouth where he died in 1974.

 His wife Rita and one son Winston predeceased him and he was survived by his son John Barrie (d.2007) and granddaughter Jennifer Moss.